flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/cab-press.md

 - MAN:
     - Appears in white, and FAULT does not come on.
 Manual control of pressurization is done using the MAN V/S CTL switch.
 - FAULT:
-    - Appears in amber and the ECAM caution light, when both automatic systems are faulty.
+    - Appears in amber and the ECAM caution light comes on, when both automatic systems are faulty.

 ### MAN V/S CTL